 The national opioid epidemic affects every demographic, but none as heavily as veterans.
 According to research conducted by the Secretary of Veterans Affairs on veterans and opioid overdose, veterans are twice as likely to die from an overdose than civilians.1 When taking a broader perspective, research shows that more than 47,000 Americans died of an opioid overdose (130 per day) in 2017 alone.2 And considering that only 6 million of the 19.9 million veterans are using VA healthcare, we can safely assume that a lot of these individuals aren’t receiving the help they need.
-Below is more information about opioid use disorder in veterans and the drug addiction treatment for veterans offered at Banyan.
+Below is more information about opioid use among veterans and the drug addiction treatment for veterans offered at Banyan.

 Opioid use among veterans is linked to a high rate of injury and chronic pain.
 Veterans often suffer from physical ailments that are the result of injury and trauma experienced in deployment.
 For this reason, veterans and opiates have a distinct and ongoing relationship.

 Common combat injuries in veterans include second and third-degree burns, broken bones, nerve damage, paralysis, shrapnel wounds, brain injuries, spinal cord injuries, loss of sight and hearing, limb loss, and post-traumatic stress disorder (PTSD).3 Mental health disorders like PTSD, depression, and anxiety are common in veterans, each of which can contribute to substance abuse.